controlshift/slate/source/includes/_json_effort_petitions_near.md

 }
 ```

-Search for closest petition in an effort
+This JSON endpoint allows you to build an interface where users can search the petitions in an effort.

-This JSON endpoint allows you to reproduce the "search for the nearest petition in an effort" interface.
-Use this endpoint to build a place for users to enter their location.
-Once they've searched for a location, we'll return the nearest petition.
-This endpoint can most easily be used with a [Google Maps](https://developers.google.com/places/web-service/autocomplete) integration to help your users locate their addresses or other points of interest.
-For an example, click on the working example below.
+Depending on how the effort is configured, you can search either by location, or by keyword.

 ### HTTP Request